June 7, 2022

 How can freelancers diversify with other income streams?

 I’m really passionate about this idea because I think the technological changes of the last 20 years have undoubtedly destabilized traditional media and led to closures and job losses, but they have also put more scope into the hands of individuals to develop some of their own incomes streams.
 Just like investing, diversification helps insulate those who work for themselves from suffering financially if any particular outlet or part of the media gets into trouble.
 I’ve recently created my own arts and culture blog called Some Notes From A Broad, it’s my passion project, and I have just added a funding component that allows my newsletter subscribers or anyone who visits the site and enjoys the content to chip in.
 These platforms have allowed independent creatives to help fund their work directly with their fans and I think all freelancers might want to explore this idea as part of their overall income mix.
-Think about what skills, expert knowledge or services you can offer that others may need and how you can monetize it to support your overall freelance incomes.
+Think about what skills, expert knowledge or services you can offer that others may need and how you can monetize it to support your overall freelance income.
 (Now if I could just get enough to launch an arts and culture podcast, that would be amazing.)

 Any tips for long-term success in freelancing?